 Lance Smith explains why the arms are the rudder, accelerator, and gear lever of running.

 Arms and how you use them can have a positive or negative effect on stride rate, stride length, ground forces, and energy consumption.
 And that indeed is the basis of effective running – stride rate – stride length, ground forces, energy use – it is these that determine how fast you run.
 While arm action is not the only technical aspect of running you need to work on, it is the one most ignored.
 Everything must be working correctly.

 Arm movement is considered by many to be determined by legs – where legs go arms follow, but it is the other way around - arms control the legs.
 Arms are the rudders, accelerators, and gear levers of running and jumping.
 When you see a runner moving awkwardly, bad running mechanics, a weakness in technique, look at what the arms are doing – it could be an incorrect or inefficient use of arms is causing the problem.

 Peter Coe, coach and father of Seb stated that good technique would not guarantee you will be a good runner, but lousy technique ensures you will not be.

-Running action causes rotation around the vertical axis – right foot pushes, the body turns to left – like the action of rowing a boat.
+Running action causes rotation around the vertical axis – the right foot pushes, the body turns to the left – like the action of rowing a boat.

 Try and run with your arms held straight at your sides.
 Notice how your shoulders swing from side to side.

 Flexing of elbows in arm drive reduces this rotation and transfers rotation movement to the rest of the body – instead of zig-zag movement, it is all forward, the way you want to go.

-If you run with your arms bent at an acute angle, you will also have this rotation from shoulders – there is no flexing at the elbow because at this angle there cannot be.
+If you run with your arms bent at an acute angle, you will also have this rotation from the shoulders – there is no flexing at the elbow because at this angle there cannot be.
 This is the same as having arms straight – rotation from side to side.